FedorChervyakov/rabbitmq-js-tutorial-exercises/README.md

 ### Sercer credentials
 Credentials are stored in top directory in a __.secret.json__ file.
-File format is as following:
+Secret file format is as following:
 ```
 {
     "user": "someuser",